-Deputy Chairman and Managing Director 67 years of age Malaysian
+Deputy Chairman and Managing Director 68 years of age Malaysian

 Mr. Fang Chew Ham was appointed to the Board of the Company on 10 May 2002 and has served as a Deputy Chairman and Managing Director of the Company since then.
-He is also the Managing Director and Executive Director of both the Company's wholly-owned subsidiaries, San Soon Seng Food Industries Sdn.
-Bhd. and Three-A Food Industries (M) Sdn.
+He is also the Managing Director and Executive Director of both the Company's whollyowned subsidiaries, San Soon Seng Food Industries San Bhd and Three-A Food Industries (M) Sdn.
 Bhd.

 Mr. Fang Chew Ham started the family business producing Caramel Colour for more than 30 years ago.
-In 1977, he set up the Soon Seng Sauce Mixture & Food Factory to manufacture Caramel Colour and this partnership was subsequently converted into San Soon Seng Food Industries Sdn.
-Bhd.
-(SSSFI) in 1989; SSSFI became the wholly-owned subsidiary of the Company in 2002.
-Mr. Fang Chew Ham, with his vast experience in the food & beverage industry, heads the management of SSSFI.
-The company expects broader and more flexible goal-setting under his leadership, with the support of the management team, to develop a new range of product, and meet the quality expectation and ever-changing demands of the food & beverage ingredients industry.
+In 1977, he set up the Soon Seng Sauce Mixture & Food Factory to manufacture Caramel Colour and this partnership was subsequently converted into San Soon Seng Food Industries San Bhd (SSSFI) in 1989; SSSFI became the wholly-owned subsidiary of the Company in 2002.

+Mr. Fana Chew Ham with his vast experience in the food & beverage industry heads the management of SSSFI.
+His leadership and coupled with a larger management team, the company expects broader and more flexible goal-setting and to meet the quality of the ever-changing demands the development of a new range of products related to the food & beverage ingredients industry.